 How to Use This Information

-When you uncover different strategies that your competitors are regularly using, take note, especially if you see high engagement on their content.
+When you uncover different strategies that your competitors are regularly using, take note, especially if you see high engagement on their social content.
 They are likely using these strategies because they are getting results.
 Don't be afraid to test out the strategies yourself.

 Similarly, you can also look at your competitors’ top performing content to look for ways that you can stand out from them.
 Can you put a twist on one of their top strategies to make it work better for you?
 Or is there a different strategy that they are missing that you could use to differentiate yourself?
 Get creative here, and use the data available to you to shape the tactics that you test and use moving forward.